 This farm stay has a unique concept where they have floating chalets with verandahs that look out to a river.
 But here’s the catch: you’ll need a minimum of 10 people to book their Kampung Chalet, but we think it will be perfect for group getaways.

-If you’re down for it, they have a 2D1N package that costs from RM258/adult and RM238/child per night.
-The rate is an all-inclusive package that includes water activities, feeding some animals, breakfast, supper BBQ, and steamboat dinner.
+If you’re down for it, they have a 2D1N package that costs from RM258/adult (~S$83) and RM238/child (~S$76.57) per night.
+Besides breakfast, supper BBQ, and steamboat dinner, the rate also includes water activities, pet visits, and fishing – though you’ll have to bring your own equipment.

 Get ready for a bunch of exciting water escapades – including pulling the rope to navigate their floating boats, conquering the thrilling “mini wipeout” called Water Obstacles, or just chill in a kayak.
 Split your squad into teams and turn it into a friendly competition for the fun of it.

-Besides splashing around in the water, you can look forward to activities like ATV riding, fish fishing, fish feeding, and petting rabbits in the Rabbit Garden.
-Or you can put your green thumb to work and plant vegetables at the Aquaculture Vegetable Garden.
+Besides splashing around in the water, you can look forward to activities like ATV riding, fish feeding, and petting rabbits in the Rabbit Garden.

 Distance from Tuas checkpoint: 1 hour, 50.8km